 Heat injuries are a major concern among football players.
 Typically, training takes place in the summer when the temperatures are at their highest.
 Intense physical activity during the hot months can result in the body losing salt and water due to increased sweating.
 The earliest symptoms are painful cramping of major muscle groups.
 If not treated, this can lead to heat exhaustion and heat stroke – which can result in death.
 It is important for football players to be aware of these symptoms and to inform any medical staff of these possible symptoms.

 Physical Therapy for Football Injuries:

 Many football injuries can be treated specifically by a physical therapist.
 Depending on where the injury is, a therapist will design a program to strengthen the body and enhance a player’s range of motion.
-If an athlete has had surgery, the therapist will follow a specific protocol in order to keep them safe following surgery.
-Therapist will also take time to go through important information regarding your diagnosis and the path to a successful recovery.
+If an athlete has had surgery, the therapist will follow a specific protocol to keep them safe following surgery.
+The therapist will also take time to go through important information regarding your diagnosis and the path to a successful recovery.
 You can trust our physical therapist to help you make a full recovery and a comeback to sports.

 While injuries may happen regularly in football, there are a few techniques that can lessen the frequency and severity.